othermod/PSPi-Version-6/README.md

 ## Resources

-- [**Code for Raspberry Pi**](https://github.com/othermod/PSPi-Version-6/tree/main/drivers): Essential code for integrating the Raspberry Pi with the PSPi system.
+- [**Code for Raspberry Pi**](https://github.com/othermod/PSPi-Version-6/tree/main/drivers): Essential code for integrating the Raspberry Pi and Atmega with the PSPi system.
-- [**Firmware for Atmega**](https://github.com/othermod/PSPi-Version-6/tree/main/atmega): Firmware to empower the Atmega8a microcontroller within the PSPi.
+- [**Firmware for Atmega**](https://github.com/othermod/PSPi-Version-6/tree/main/atmega): Firmware for the Atmega8a microcontroller within the PSPi.
 - [**PCB and Schematics**](https://github.com/othermod/PSPi-Version-6/tree/main/boards): Hardware design files and schematics for the PSPi.
 Also available on [EasyEDA](https://oshwlab.com/adamseamster/pspi-zero-version-5_copy_copy).

 ## Ordering